qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

   expiry timeout (Section 7.5).
 * The node bridging the partitions sends `INDEX_DUMP` to its new neighbours on connect, just as on any other neighbour connection.
+* Manifests reconcile with no merge-specific mechanism: the bridging node's `INDEX_DUMP` and subsequent node entries advertise each side's committed manifest versions across the new link, and each side pulls whatever it is missing (Section 10.8).

 If unforeseen edge cases emerge during real deployment, this section will be revisited.